 - Lock changes.
 Make sure the landlord replaces door locks with brand new ones – not locks rotated from other vacated units (unless they are rekeyed.)
 You can't be sure how many extra keys might be floating around, and an intruder can gain access simply by trying a key in every lock until he finds the one it fits.

 - Window locks and coverings.
 Check to see that windows can't be opened from the outside (but can be opened inside in case of an emergency) and that sliding doors have an inside bar lock or pole in the track.
 Test window blinds to see if they shut tight enough to keep people from peeking in.

 - Storage lockers.
 Onsite lockers can be a thief magnet.
 Make sure they're secured with strong locks and ample lighting.

 - Local crime statistics.
 What's life like in the neighborhood after dark?
 Talk to local police, area business owners, or your future landlord.
 Sometimes, websites like neighborhoodscout.com can show how crime rates compare among same-city neighborhoods (you may need to buy a one-month subscription to get the level of detail you want).

 Once you've found the perfect new home, safeguard your belongings with renter insurance.
 About $140 a year covers $30,000 worth of belongings.
 The policy also covers you for personal liability lawsuits – important not just for the income you earn now, but what you could earn in the future.

 If you already have a PEMCO Auto policy and add Renter, you'll get a discount on both policies.
 Often, the discount is big enough that it's like getting the Renter policy at half price.
-To get a quote and buy Renter insurance, go to "Get a quote" on pemco.com, contact your local PEMCO agent, or call 1-800-GO-PEMCO.
+To get a quote and buy Renter insurance, use our online quote tool, contact your local PEMCO agent, or call 1-800-GO-PEMCO.